 You cannot have more than one status at one time in the USA.

 I140 processing is not affected by multiple H1Bs.

 You cannot file concurrent H1B applications at the time of the lottery.

-Lottery application means that you need to go through the H1B quota at-least once.
+A lottery application means that you need to go through the H1B quota at least once.